yining-yuan/PDFStream/README.md

 - Edit keywords in a modal dialog.

 ### 3.4 Keyword Extraction Logic
-Keywords are the short list of terms or phrases that summarize content.
+Keywords are the short list of terms or phrases that summarise content.
 We use a priority chain:
-1. **Explicit:** If the PDF includes a “Keywords:” block, we trust the authors and store those.
+1. **Explicit:** If the PDF includes a “Keywords:” block, we store those.
-2. **Advanced:** If no explicit list exists, we analyze term importance (TF‑IDF), noun phrases, and multi‑word expressions (collocations).
-We also lemmatize (reduce words to base forms) to group variations (e.g., “coordinates,” “coordination”).
+2. **Advanced:** If no explicit list exists, we analyse term importance (TF‑IDF), noun phrases, and multi‑word expressions (collocations).
+We also lemmatise (reduce words to base forms) to group variations (e.g., “coordinates,” “coordination”).
-3. **Extracted:** Only if advanced methods fail, we fall back to simple word frequency filtering out very common words.
+3. **Extracted:** Only if advanced methods fail, we fall back to simple word frequency filtering while excluding very common words.

 ### 3.5 ML Similarity (TF‑IDF + Cosine Similarity)
 - **TF‑IDF (Term Frequency–Inverse Document Frequency):** Measures how important a word is to a specific document compared to the entire collection.